Frankie Sardo: Life

 Using the name Frank Avianca, he worked as a film actor and producer.
 His film credits included co-writing the lyrics of several songs for the movie Hell's Angels '69 (1969).
 He produced Clay Pigeon (1971), co-produced The 14, also known as Existence (1973); produced and acted in The Human Factor (1975); and appeared in Matilda (1978).
 He then co-wrote and co-produced the horror film Blood Song (1982), and also co-wrote and co-produced the feature-length animated film Ferretina - The Promise.

 He lived in many places including England, Canada and California.
 In 1982, after wrapping up his horror film Blood Song, Sardo returned to California and married his young love, Hedda Britt, in a civil ceremony at their home in Chatsworth.

-In 2010, Frank was interviewed by the Rock and Roll Hall of Fame about his experiences on the 1959 tour; this was included in the documentary Gotta Travel On: Remembering When the Music Died, released in 2014.
+In 2010, Frank was interviewed by the Rock and Roll Hall of Fame about his experiences on the 1959 tour.

 Frankie Sardo died of cancer in Somers, New York on February 26, 2014, aged 77.